MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     filter(x -> x > 3, 1:6) #-> [4, 5, 6]

 Where `filter()` returns a filtered dataset, the `Filter` combinator returns a query component, which could then be composed with any data generating query.

     KeepEven = Filter(iseven.(It))
-    run(OneTo(6) >> KeepEven)
+    void[OneTo(6) >> KeepEven]
     #=>
       │ It │
     ──┼────┼